andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/03-highlands.md

 My kumbaya epiphany is cut short by the rumble of thunder off on the horizon.
-We look at each other and we're all thinking the same thing - let's get the fuck out of this crater before it rains because there's no way in hell we're getting out if it does.
+We look at each other and we're all thinking the same thing - let's get the fuck out of this caldera before it rains because there's no way in hell we're getting out if it does.
 We gather up our things and start climbing out.
 This is significantly easier than the climb in - only 5 minutes out, compared to 15 minutes in.
 Back at the top we breathe a sigh of